 View additional methods for paying your taxes.

 If any of these situations applies to you, you may be entitled to a credit.
 Contact the assessor's office for information regarding the acceptable forms of proof for the issuance of a credit.
 Two forms of written proof are required, and you must apply for the credit within a limited time.

 If you wish to have a receipt returned to you, please send the entire lower portion of your tax bill (both payment coupons) and a self-addressed, stamped envelope with your payment.
 You may expect to receive a receipt back within a few days.
 We will not send back your receipt if you fail to include a self-addressed, stamped envelope.
-Payments legibly postmarked by the U.S. Postal Service on or before Friday, February 1, 2019 are on time, regardless of when they are received by the Tax Collector's office.
+Payments legibly postmarked by the U.S. Postal Service on or before Monday, February 3, 2020 (because February 1 falls on a Saturday) are on time, regardless of when they are received by the Tax Collector's office.
 For your own benefit, obtain a ‘receipt of mailing’ from the U.S. Postal Service when mailing your payment if you choose to mail your payment close to the deadline.

-Taxes are due on July 1, payable without interest by August 1; and then on January 1, payable without interest by February 1.
-When past due (August 2 and February 2) interest is charged at the rate of 1.5% per month from the due date (July 1 or January 1), and a portion of a month is considered a full month.
-So, on Feb.
-2, interest is charged at the rate of 3% on a bill that was due January 1.
+Taxes were due on July 1, payable without interest by August 1.
+The second installment will come due on January 1, payable without interest by February 3 (because this year, February 1 falls on a Saturday).
+When past due (August 2 and February 4) interest is charged at the rate of 1.5% per month from the due date (July 1 or January 1), and a portion of a month is considered a full month.
+So, on August 2, interest is charged at the rate of 3% on a bill that was due July 1.